 Step 5: Remove melted soap from the heat and let it sit covered for 12 to 24 hours.

 Step 6: After the soap thickens overnight, use a whisk or a mixer to blend it together.
 If it’s too thick or too thin, you can make adjustments and repeat the previous steps as necessary.

 Step 7: Transfer to containers for storage.
-Look how much soap it made!
+Look how much soap was made!

 I’m not a professional when it comes to soap making, but I couldn’t be happier with how I was able to reuse scraps of soap that may otherwise have gone to waste — and it only took a few minutes!

 There are tons of different recipes and tutorials online.
-I found these helpful:
+I found the following resources helpful:

 - How to make liquid soap and body wash from bar soap.
 DIY for cheap! — Cheap Geek

 How much money can you really save?
-It depends how much soap you make and use, but YouTuber Keila said she spends $1.60 to make four containers of body wash, which would cost $20 at the store.
+It depends how much soap you make and use, but YouTuber Keila said she spends $1.60 to make four containers of body wash that would cost $20 at the store.